 The OU has stepped beyond providing its own courses for free and now provides a true innovation platform which helps others do the same.
-OpenLearn Works is the sister site to OpenLearn and provides a way for people to build and present their own, free educational courses, empowering anyone and everyone to be open.
+OpenLearn Create is the sister site to OpenLearn and provides a way for people to build and present their own, free educational courses, empowering anyone and everyone to be open.

 In Ethiopia with UNICEF funding it has been used to provide free courses for community health care nurses.
 In the US, with support from the Bill and Melinda Gates Foundation, it has been used by Community Colleges to build access courses in Maths.
 In Scotland it has been used to help support asylum seekers and is now being used to support the broader higher education sector develop free educational courses in collaboration with non-education partners (such as Parkinson's UK and Dyslexia Scotland).
 In India and Africa it is being used to host training materials to help support the teaching work force of these continents (for example TESSA, TESS-India, DIY Learn and OpenWASH).

 For OpenLearn, we want to release more content, create a more effective and engaging learning experiences and to develop more partnerships to help more users to discover us.
 In short, we want to be more effective at being more open and extend opportunities for partnering and endorsement of OpenLearn content.

-With increasing demands for more open/free education, through OpenLearn Works, we now want to support colleges and universities in Ghana, Nepal and elsewhere deliver quality education to those who would otherwise be excluded.
+With increasing demands for more open/free education, through OpenLearn Create, we now want to support colleges and universities in Ghana, Nepal and elsewhere deliver quality education to those who would otherwise be excluded.
 We want to make sure our partners, especially the excluded, have access to the same high quality tools the OU has – as well as best advice about how to make a great, engaging and rewarding learning experience.

 For an additional £200k we could provide 40 extra courses from the OU or 5 specially made courses each year on OpenLearn.
-With an extra £300k we could provide significant usability and feature enhancements to OpenLearn and OpenLearn Works (and we would be happy to supply a ‘wish list’ of features we would like to develop on request).
+With an extra £300k we could provide significant usability and feature enhancements to OpenLearn and OpenLearn Create (and we would be happy to supply a ‘wish list’ of features we would like to develop on request).